 Human Rights: Few other concepts-legal, political or moral-can compete with `human rights´ as an emblem of modernity and globalisation.
 It brings forward dreams of freedom as well as fears of foreign domination and it refers to actually existing international law and associated legal and political mechanisms as well as processes of far-reaching social and cultural change.

-This programme focuses on human rights in both theory and practice from legal, historical, philosophical, political and social science-based perspectives.
+This Theory and Practice of Human Rights programme at University of Oslo focuses on human rights in both theory and practice from legal, historical, philosophical, political and social science-based perspectives.
 Students are provided with specialised knowledge about human rights law, including the relationship between that law and other types of human rights initiatives and activities.